How to Compare Auto Insurance Companies in 2025

 Step #3: Research & Shortlist Insurers

-Use NAIC complaint ratios to see which companies have the lowest number of complaints relative to their market share.
+Use NAIC complaint ratios to identify which companies have the fewest complaints relative to their market share.
 Verify financial stability with AM Best ratings of A- or higher.
 Then compare J.D.
 Power claims satisfaction scores for insurers in your region.
 Eliminate companies with poor ratings in any of these categories (Learn More: 17 Tips to Pay Less for Car Insurance).

 Step #4: Request & Compare Quotes